peteroupc/peteroupc.github.io/exporand.md

 > **Note:** The algorithm skeleton uses ideas similar to the inversion-rejection method described in Devroye (1986, ch.
 7, sec.
 4.6)[^24]; an exception is that instead of generating a uniform random variate and comparing it to calculations of a CDF, this algorithm uses conditional probabilities of choosing a given piece, probabilities labeled _A_ and _B_.
 This approach was taken so that the CDF of the distribution in question is never directly calculated in the course of the algorithm, which furthers the goal of sampling with arbitrary precision and without using floating-point arithmetic.

-<a id=Mixtures></a>
-#### Mixtures

-A _mixture_ involves sampling one of several distributions, where each distribution has a separate probability of being sampled.
-In general, an arbitrary-precision sampler is possible if all of the following conditions are met:

-- There is a finite number of distributions to choose from.
-- The probability of sampling each distribution is a rational number, or it can be expressed as a function for which a [**Bernoulli factory algorithm**](https://peteroupc.github.io/bernoulli.html) exists.
-- For each distribution, an arbitrary-precision sampler exists.

-> **Example:** One example of a mixture is two beta distributions, with separate parameters.
-One beta distribution is chosen with probability exp(&minus;3) (where the **ExpMinus** algorithm with parameter 3 can be used) and the other is chosen with the opposite probability.
-For the two beta distributions, an arbitrary-precision sampling algorithm exists (see my article on [**partially-sampled random numbers (PSRNs)**](https://peteroupc.github.io/exporand.html) for details).

-<a id=Weighted_Choice_Involving_PSRNs></a>
-#### Weighted Choice Involving PSRNs

-Given _n_ uniform PSRNs, called _weights_, with labels starting from 0 and ending at _n_&minus;1, the following algorithm chooses an integer in [0, _n_) with probability proportional to its weight.
-Each weight's sign must be positive.

-1. Create an empty list, then for each weight starting with weight 0, add the weight's integer part plus 1 to that list.
-For example, if the weights are [2.22...,0.001...,1.3...], in that order, the list will be [3, 1, 2], corresponding to integers 0, 1, and 2, in that order.
-Call the list just created the _rounded weights list_.
-2. Choose an integer _i_ with probability proportional to the weights in the rounded weights list.
-This can be done, for example, by taking the result of **WeightedChoice**(_list_), where _list_ is the rounded weights list and **WeightedChoice** is given in "[**Randomization and Sampling Methods**](https://peteroupc.github.io/randomfunc.html#Weighted_Choice_With_Replacement)".
-3. Run **URandLessThanReal**(_w_, _rw_), where _w_ is the original weight for integer _i_, and _rw_ is the rounded weight for integer _i_ in the rounded weights list.
-That algorithm returns 1 if _w_ turns out to be less than _rw_.
-If the result is 1, return _i_.
-Otherwise, go to step 2.

-<a id=Bernoulli_Distribution_for_Cumulative_Distribution_Functions></a>
-#### Bernoulli Distribution for Cumulative Distribution Functions

-Suppose a real number _z_ is given (which might be a uniform PSRN or a rational number).
-If a probability distribution&mdash;

-- has a probability density function (PDF) (as with the normal or exponential distribution), and
-- has an arbitrary-precision sampler that returns a uniform PSRN _X_,

-then it's possible to generate 1 with the same probability as the sampler returns an _X_ that is less than or equal to _z_, as follows:

-1. Run the arbitrary-precision sampler to generate _X_, a uniform PSRN.
-2. Run **URandLess** (if _z_ is a uniform PSRN) or **URandLessThanReal** (if _z_ is a real number) with parameters _X_ and _z_, in that order, and return the result.

-Specifically, the probability of returning 1 is the _cumulative distribution function_ (CDF) for the distribution of _X_.

-> **Notes:**
->
-> 1. Although step 2 of the algorithm checks whether _X_ is merely less than _z_, this is still correct; because the distribution of _X_ has a PDF, _X_ is less than _z_ with the same probability as _X_ is less than or equal to _z_.
-> 2. All probability distributions have a CDF, not just those with a PDF, but also discrete ones such as Poisson or binomial.

 <a id=Continuous_Distributions_Supported_on_0_to_1></a>
 #### Continuous Distributions Supported on 0 to 1